 -> use the "Edit reason" icon to edit the reason -> click on the "Block card" icon to save the changes and keep the card blocked status.

-4. How to customize your own blockers? (for PMs and Administrators)
+4. How to customize your own blockers? (for Workspace Manager and Account Owners)

 Having your own list of most commonly used blockers relevant to your unique scenario will save your time and sustain your process.
 In addition, it will help you to group the blockers in clusters and analyze the type of reasons that block your projects most often and turn into bottlenecks.

 Read the following article to learn more about the way you can customize blocker tokens.